-“Wrinkles should merely indicate where smiles have been“.
+“Wrinkles should merely indicate where smiles have been.”
+Mark Twain

 Later, it dawned on me that I could not frown and smile simultaneously, so there was no way that I had accrued that many wrinkles…yet.

 I am now no longer a dirty blonde.
 I vacillate between fake blonde and golden brunette…that mousey, natural colour washed me out anyway.
-It doesn’t feel authentic to me, but neither does white at forty, so I’ll surrender to salon-coloured.
+My new colour doesn’t feel authentic to me, but neither does white at forty six, so I’ll surrender to salon-coloured.